tombetthauser/arts_mapgenerator/README.md

 1. make a GitHub account or sign into your account
 2. follow GitHub's instructions to clone this project
-3. open your command line (Terminal on MacOS) and enter the cloned project folder
-4. run the **installer.sh** script file by entering the code below into your command prompt
+3. open your command line (Terminal on MacOS) and enter the cloned project folder 4a. run the **installer.sh** script file by entering the code below into your command prompt 4b. alternatively install Python3 Pip3 and install the Pandas, GeoPandas, Folium and Geopy Python libraries
 ```
   bash installer.sh
 ```